gopro2027/ArduinoAirSuspensionController/README.md

 5. Circuit board single switch off, on the double switch make the top one on and bottom one off (this will power the arduino by 5v from the buck converter.
 12 is bottom switch if you want to use that instead but you can ignore it)

 **Optional but recommended:** <br>
-If you have 2 arduino's I highly recommend you update the bootloader from the old bootloader to optiboot by following these instructions: https://www.youtube.com/watch?v=1TM-ADHb5Dk&ab_channel=DesignBuildDestroy
+If you have 2 arduino's I highly recommend you update the bootloader from the old bootloader to optiboot by following these instructions: https://www.youtube.com/watch?v=1TM-ADHb5Dk&ab_channel=DesignBuildDestroy <br>
 Currently, pin 13 is utilized and on the old bootloader this will cause the rear driver side air bag to briefly air out on startup.
 With the new bootloader, this issue is resolved.

 **ESP32 Flashing Steps:** <br>